When a California company wants to bring in investors through a private

 (with net worth determined exclusive of homes, home furnishings and automobiles

-• Have a minimum net worth of $150,000, provided that in either case the
+AND the investment not exceeding 10 percent of that net worth); OR - Have a minimum net worth of $150,000, provided that in either case the

 investment shall not exceed 10 percent of the net worth of the investor